 Miranda: a coy and serene presence

 By mid-2016, the FDA’s Center for Veterinary Medicine (CVM) had recorded 7,740 complaints of adverse reactions to Nexgard™, 2,048 of which were submitted in only six months between mid-June of 2015 and 06 January 2016; with a further 3,317 compiled by mid-October.
+May of 2017 saw the addition of a further 1,417 reports.
 The reports included, in order of frequency: vomiting, lethargy, skin reactions/dermatitis/erythema, seizures, panting, anorexia, (bloody) diarrhea, polydipsia (exessive thirst), loss of muscle coordination, fever, systemic endocrine and renal disorders, facial swelling, incontinence, anxiety, tachycardia, and death.
 Owing to limitations, the CVM database is likely incomplete: see discussion below.

 Also in 2013, Bayer introduced its Seresto™ collar to the US.
 The active ingredients are 10% imidacloprid (chloronicotinyl compounds, used in greenhouses; 1996: Bayer’s Advantage®), and 4.5% flumethrin, (1986: α-cyano-pyrethroids ) an acaricide that repels and kill members of the arachnid subclass Acari, which includes ticks and mites, that has been used in Europe.
 85.5% of the ingredients are classified as “inert,” or unidentified trade secrets.